psychemedia/storytelling-notes/undutiful-daughter.md

 They took a white napkin, about her head bound it, They took a white napkin, about her feet wound it, They cast the fair pretty maid over, and she Did sink out of sight in cruel salt sea.

 Then at once the beak of the vessel began to cut the waves, they foamed about her sides, and she sped along her course like a gull.
 That night there was no cloud in the sky, an east wind was blowing, and the moon was full.
-Then the man at the wheel saw something in the water : —
+Then the man at the wheel saw something in the water: —

 The moon it was shining, the tide it was flowing, Oh, what in the wake of the vessel was swimming?